rustiphyde/owlfuse-view/README.md

 Notifications about Heat and Stokes come in the form of **"Sizzles"**, which is just a name that fits with the Heat theme.

-Users choose a username or "alias" as soon as they sign up and it becomes their permanent identity on OwlFuse.

 Users sign up with an email address, a password, a confirm password and their username.
 Users sign in with just their email address and password.
 If a user forgets their password they can reset it via an email link.